thegeeklab/ansible-later/README.md

 ## Contributors

-Special thanks goes to all [contributors](https://github.com/thegeeklab/ansible-later/graphs/contributors).
+Special thanks to all [contributors](https://github.com/thegeeklab/ansible-later/graphs/contributors).
 If you would like to contribute, please see the [instructions](https://github.com/thegeeklab/ansible-later/blob/main/CONTRIBUTING.md).

 ansible-later is a fork of Will Thames [ansible-review](https://github.com/willthames/ansible-review).
 Thanks for your work on ansible-review and ansible-lint.